thradams/cake/ownership.md

 > Note: The cake ownership model does not include the concept of a destroyed or deleted object.
 Instead, everything is viewed as a transformation, where the object is broken into smaller parts and those parts are moved.

-### Non-pointer owner objects
+### Non-pointer owner references

-We can have other types of **owner objects**.
+We can have other types of **owner references**.
 For instance, Berkeley sockets use an integer to identify the socket.

 Sample